 The Making of Oasis

 I had travelled to Death Valley National Park in 2011 to shoot some of the images in my series The Vanishing of Gaia.
 Since then, I knew that I wanted to come back to this magical place someday to shoot another project.
 In 2017, I created Oasis, a body of work speaking about love and romanticism.
-Continue reading about the making of Oasis.
+Continue reading about the creative process behind Oasis.

 I take pride in the fact that my works is always well planned out.
 Before doing any shooting, I typically create concepts with clear themes and make sketches and mockups of what I want the images to look like.
 Thus, I usually plan my travels according to my concepts and ideas.
 Oasis was a case where things went a little differently.